 For the Filling

 Vegan Egg Wash

-- 3-4 tbsp dairy free milk (reserved from step 4)
+- 3-4 tablespoon dairy free milk (reserved from step 4)

 - Preheat the oven to 425 degrees F and grease a 9×13 casserole dish or oven safe skillet.
 Measure and cut the dairy free butter into tablespoon size pieces, then place in the freezer.
 In a glass measuring cup, combine the dairy free milk and apple cider vinegar.
 Set aside in the fridge to curdle for 10 minutes.